Choose your privacy settings

 Learn about each privacy settingUse a web service to help resolve navigation errors

-- About this feature: In cases where the web address does not resolve or a connection cannot be made, you can get suggestions of alternative webpages that are similar to the one you're trying to reach.
+- About this feature: When you can’t connect to a webpage, you can get suggestions for alternative pages similar to the one you're trying to reach.

-- Information that is sent: Whenever the web address does not resolve or a connection cannot be made, the browser sends Google the URL of the page you're trying to reach in order to offer you suggestions.
+- Information that is sent: Chrome sends Google the URL of the page you're trying to reach in order to offer you suggestions.

-- Information that is sent: If your default search engine provides a prediction service, the browser sends the text you type in the address bar to your default search engine in order to retrieve predicted searches and web addresses.
-This information is then displayed in the address bar menu.
+- Information that is sent: If your default search engine provides a prediction service, the browser sends the text you type in the address bar to your default search engine.
 If Google is your default search engine, this text will be logged according to the logging policies for Omnibox Predictions.